teamed/teamed.io/_posts/2014-04-14-developer.md

 When you are ready to join, send us your Github account and StackOverflow profile.
-Yes, we expect people passionate about software development be active contributors to open source projects, and regularly spend time on StackOverflow.
-Please, send them, together with your CV, to [dev@teamed.io](mailto:dev@teamed.io).
+Yes, we expect people passionate about software development be active contributors to open source projects and regularly spend time on StackOverflow.
+Please send that links together with your CV to [dev@teamed.io](mailto:dev@teamed.io).